-On [], 2018, the Compensation Committee reviewed and certified the awards granted to executive officers under the 2017 LTPP (the "2017 LTPP Awards").
-The Compensation Committee set a cumulative ROIC target under the 2017 LTPP of []% for the two-year performance period of 2017 and 2018.
-The Company achieved a cumulative ROIC of approximately []% for this two-year performance period, resulting in 2017 LTPP Awards that were approximately []% of the target number of 2017 LTPP Awards originally allocated in 2017.
+On September 20, 2018, the Compensation Committee reviewed and certified the awards granted to executive officers under the 2017 LTPP (the "2017 LTPP Awards").
+The Compensation Committee set a cumulative ROIC target under the 2017 LTPP of 22.9% for the two-year performance period of 2017 and 2018.
+The Company achieved a cumulative ROIC just two basis points below this target for the two-year performance period, resulting in 2017 LTPP Awards that were approximately 99.8% of the target number of 2017 LTPP Awards originally allocated in 2017.